inbravo/travel/june-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190605_110352.jpg)

-*	After spending around an hour there and eating delecious guru prasad (food), we started towards Leh
+*	After spending around an hour there and eating delecious guru prasad (food), started towards Leh
 *	The road to Leh is so beautiful and smooth.
 You can speed at full throttle on such an amazing road

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190605_104255.jpg)